pfheatwole/thesis/source/foil_geometry.rst

 * [[Nice to have: flexible enough to handle deformations (cell billowing, braking, weight shifting, accelerator flattening, C-riser piloting, etc)]]

+* [[I might want to informally describe an "ideal" design workflow, and refer to that workflow when critiquing geometry model parametrizations.]]

 Parametric modeling